a canoeist sitting next to a canoe in the Boundary Waters.

 One of the ideas behind the Film Act provision in EXPLORE Act was to standardize the rules across all public lands, but we still have different implementations of the law, due to the ability of agencies to determine if they want to require De Minimis Use Authorizations and due to the Wilderness Loophole.

-The USFS opted to require De Minimis Use Authorizations for groups of six to eight people.
-The DOI (NPS) did not opt to require De Minimis Use Authorizations.
+The USFS opted to require the optional De Minimis Use Authorizations for groups of six to eight people.
+The National Park Service (NPS) and other Department of Interior (DOI) agencies did not.
 This requires groups of six to eight people to file a permit application that is immediately and automatically approved — adding paperwork steps for both creators and already-strapped local offices for no practical outcome.
+On NPS and other DOI lands, groups of six to eight do not need to file paperwork or get a De Minimis Use Authorization.

 What’s Next